Hybridization of pulse and continuous-wave based optical quantum computation: Methods

 \subsection{Phase Control}

-Since the single-photon states generated in this study are phase insensitive, the phase between the pump light for state generation and the local oscillator (LO) light for homodyne measurement need not be locked.
+Since the single-photon states generated in this study are phase insensitive, the phase between the pump light for state generation and the local oscillator (LO) light for homodyne measurement doesn't need to be locked.
 On the other hand, in the homodyne measurement using parametric amplification, the phase of the parametric amplification should be locked with the phase of the homodyne measurement.
 Therefore, in this experiment, a CW probe light for phase control was used in addition to the pulsed pump light for state generation and the CW LO light for homodyne measurement.
 The probe light passes through the same path as the quantum light and is injected into the homodyne measurement system.
 However, when the classical light is injected into the homodyne measurement system and photon detector during the measurement, the signal of the quantum light to be measured is buried.
-Therefore, in this study, we used a sample-and-hold method in which the time for measurement is alternately repeated with the probe light off and the time for phase control with the probe light on.
-The bias current of the SNSPD was turned off during the phase control time to prevent the output from saturating due to the detection of classical light by the SNSPD.
+Therefore, in this study, we used a sample-and-hold method in which the measurement step (probe light off) alternates with the phase control step (probe light on).
+The bias current of the SNSPD was turned off during the phase control step to prevent the output from saturating due to the detection of classical light by the SNSPD.